 If you’re in a financial pinch, it is always a good idea to open the lines of communication with your creditors.
 In many cases, you may be able to work out some sort of temporary plan.
 A payment plan may not impact your credit or increase your interest rate.
 This might give you the time and space to get back on track.

-Credit Unions, both big and small, offer personal loans for a wide variety of amounts.
+Credit unions, both big and small, offer personal loans for a wide variety of amounts.
 The interest rate may be relatively high (currently ranging between 10% and 18%) compared to other products, but personal loans are still significantly less expensive than payday loans.
 One thing about a loan from a bank or credit union is that they are probably going to want you to have good credit to approve a loan.

 Credit Card Advances